barrachri/christianbarra.com/posts/best-from-europython-2017.md

 # 7) [How to create inspiring data visualizations?](https://ep2017.europython.eu/conference/talks/how-to-create-inspiring-data-visualizations) // Jan Willem Tulp

-Do you know how many trees there are world?
+Do you know how many trees there are in the world?
 That's a lot of data points to visualize.

 <center>
 <iframe width="640" height="360" src="https://www.youtube.com/embed/E-HgQ0JKxHw?start=1718" frameborder="0" allowfullscreen></iframe>